 Playa de la Viuda

-The southern Punta del Diablo beach is Playa de la Viuda.
-Not ideal for swimming (there are strong currents), the beach is great for walking and seeking out a secluded space to relax and suntan.
+The most southern Punta del Diablo beach is Playa de la Viuda.
+Not ideal for swimming (there are strong currents), it’s great for walking and seeking out a secluded space to relax and suntan.

 #2 Visit Fortaleza de Santa Teresa

-Visitors can take a quick trip to the fort and park – or spend an entire day in the area.
-We took the bus – a short 10-minute ride – to the main entrance of the fort.
-After wandering around the fort and park, we decided to walk back along the ocean from Fortaleza de Santa Teresa to Punta del Diablo.
+After wandering around the fort and park, we decided to walk back along the ocean.
 We walked the 7-mile route via three beaches: Playa de las Achiras, Playa del Barco and the Playa Grande.

-Top Tip: North of Santa Teresa National Park Uruguay on a peninsula is Cabo Polonio, an off-the-grid village that has no roads, electricity or running water.
+Top Tip: To the north is Cabo Polonio, an off-the-grid village that has no roads, electricity or running water.
 The area is well-known for a colony of sea lions and the shifting sand dunes.

-#4 Roam around the Town of Punta del Diablo
+#4 Roam the Town of Punta del Diablo

-Begin in the cluster of dwellings in the oldest part of the small town near Pescadores Beach.
-Stroll down the streets lined with restaurants, pescaderos (fish shops), supermercados (markets), and traditional oceanfront homes.
+Begin in the cluster of dwellings in the oldest part of town near Pescadores Beach.
+Stroll down the streets lined with restaurants, pescaderos (fish shops), supermercados (grocery stores), and traditional oceanfront homes.

 Wander deeper into the neighborhood and up the hill on the northern end of town.
 Here new holiday apartments are quickly being built for optimal ocean views.